-- To make grant recommendations, advisors will provide applicable information to the CFO by Fund Manager, letter, email or telephone.
-This information should include organization, amount of grant recommendation and purpose of grant.
-CFO staff is available to assist with the grantmaking process in whatever capacity the advisor wishes. - When a grant is made, the CFO lets the recipient organization know the name of the fund providing the grant and the advisor(s) recommending, unless the advisor requests to remain anonymous.
-It is CFO's practice to list all funds in the annual report and other applicable publications unless donors and/or advisors request otherwise. - Individuals with donor-advised funds may designate their spouse, children or others to serve as advisor with, or in place of, the donor.
+- When a grant is made, the CFO lets the recipient organization know the name of the fund providing the grant and the advisor(s) recommending, unless the advisor requests to remain anonymous.
+It is CFO's practice to list all funds in the annual report and other applicable publications unless donors and/ or advisors request otherwise. - Individuals with donor advised or family funds may designate their spouse, children or others to serve as advisor with, or in place of, the donor.
 Donors may also name one or more successor advisors, or they may designate an organization or purpose for the fund at such time that advisors are no longer able to act.
 CFO's Board of Directors will assume the responsibility for directing fund distributions for charitable purposes if no "succession planning" is in place for the fund. - The CFO Inactive Advisor Policy states that in order to understand the charitable goals and objectives of a fund, the CFO staff and fund advisor need to communicate at least once every three years.
 If contact cannot be made after exhausting all possibilities, a grant will be made from the fund to the grantmaking fund serving the fund's community.